Down Syndrome Advocacy Conference FAQ

 Do I need to schedule my own meetings on Capitol Hill?

 No!
-NDSS works with a consultant, Soapbox, that will handle all meeting scheduling.
-Meetings will be scheduled between 8 AM and 6 PM on Thursday, March 21.
-Therefore, we strongly encourage attendees to make themselves available for the entirety of the day and plan departure from Washington, D.C. accordingly.
+NDSS works with a consultant that will handle all meeting scheduling.
+Meetings will be scheduled between 8 AM and 6 PM on Wednesday, April 30.
+Therefore, we encourage attendees to be available for the entire day and plan departure from Washington, D.C., accordingly.
 Due to the very busy nature of Congressional schedules, we cannot guarantee that meetings can be scheduled around travel plans or other commitments.

 What is the dress code for this event?

-Casual to business casual attire is appropriate for the first day of the conference (March 20).
-The Hill Day (March 21) is a professional event and business professional attire is required.
+Casual to business casual attire is appropriate for the first day of the conference (April 28 and 29).
+The Hill Day (April 30) is a professional event and business professional attire is required.
 We recommend wearing comfortable walking shoes as participants will be walking between office buildings.
-On the evening of March 20, NDSS will be hosting a dessert reception and dance party.
+On the evening of April 29, NDSS will be hosting a dessert reception and dance party.
 Many participants choose to dress up for this reception.

 What happens if I register and then can’t attend?

 Please note that tickets to the Down Syndrome Advocacy Conference are nonrefundable.
 If you are unable to attend, your registration will become a fully tax-deductible donation.
 You may also transfer it to another attendee.
-Transfer of hotel rooms will be made at the decision of the hotel.
+The transfer of hotel rooms will be made at the discretion of the hotel.